Dean Wilson (motorcyclist): 450 Career

 Wilson improved to seventh in the final standings of the 2018 AMA Supercross Championship, finishing second at the twelfth round in Indianapolis for his first 450 supercross podium.
 When practicing for the outdoor season, Wilson collided with a slower rider mid-air and in the ensuing crash suffered another torn ACL injury.
 This ruled him out for the entire 2018 AMA National Motocross Championship, with him only returning at the AUS-X Open event in Australia in November, where he finished second.
 The 2019 AMA Supercross Championship would see Wilson pick up another podium, this time in Houston, as he finished a position higher again in the final standings with sixth.
 This position was achieved despite missing the final two rounds due to an injured shoulder and kidney contusion that he sustained in a crash at the Denver round.
 He would return for the final six rounds of the 2019 AMA National Motocross Championship, with several top-eight race finishes within those rounds.
 The COVID-19 pandemic-impacted 2020 AMA Supercross Championship saw Wilson progress throughout, with several top-six finishes and a third at the final round being the highlights.
 After five rounds of the 2020 AMA National Motocross Championship, Wilson sustained a slight tear in his left meniscus, which ruled him out for the remainder of the year.

 There were further injury issues for Wilson during the 2021 AMA Supercross Championship, where he missed two rounds due to a broken big toe.
 Throughout the rest of the season he scored seven top-ten overall finishes to end the championship in eleventh.
 Wilson also had to contend with several issues during the 2021 AMA Motocross season, bruising his liver and kidney area in a crash at the fourth round and missing the final three rounds due to Epstein-Barr virus.
 After recovering from the illness, Wilson's 2022 AMA Supercross Championship was brought to an end after thirteen rounds, with a big crash in St. Louis causing a laceration.
 He was able to return for the final four rounds of the 2022 AMA National Motocross Championship, securing two tenth overall finishes in the latter two of these rounds.
 Wilson returned to compete for the British team at the 2022 Motocross des Nations, riding in the MXGP class, as the team finished tenth overall.
-The event would be Wilson's last aboard a Husqvarna, as he signed for the Honda Genuine Honda Racing team to competed in the season ending 2022 FIM Supercross World Championship.
+The event would be Wilson's last aboard a Husqvarna, as he signed for the Honda Genuine Honda Racing team to compete in the season ending 2022 FIM Supercross World Championship.
 After two challenging rounds, he finished thirteenth in the final standings.